 Urine drug testing makes an effective tool for assistance in pain management.
 This is beneficial for patients that are being treated with controlled substances.
 It can help determine how compliant the patient is with the treatment.

-This kind of drug testing can also help identify. whenever there is any prescription drug abuse or consumption of another illicit drug.
+This kind of drug testing can also help identify any prescription drug abuse or consumption of another illicit drug.
 It can assist the patient in getting the right help at the right time.

 Urine drug testing requires highly accurate result interpretation and specimen acquisition.
 Any mishandling or error in reading can affect patient care.
-Moreover, it is essential to take the patient’s consent prior to taking a urine specimen for drug testing specifically.
+Moreover, it is essential to take the patient’s consent before taking a urine specimen for drug testing specifically.

 Ovus Medical provides the most authentic equipment for carrying out urine drug testing.
 You can buy 5, 6, 8, 10, 12, and/or 13-panel drug test cups in bulk for effective results.
 They make a cost-effective option for drug testing and give you accurate outcomes.
 Contact us today to know more about the products and order placement.